Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Bias Mitigation Methods

 As an alternative to input-level bias representations, the \gls{clarc} framework~\citep{anders2022finding} models biases in latent space using \glspl{cav}, requiring only binary labels per sample to indicate the presence of the artifact.
 Inspired by \gls{rrr}, \gls{rrclarc}~\citep{dreyer2024hope} penalizes the feature use measured by the \emph{latent} gradient pointing into the direction of the bias, as modeled via the \gls{cav}.
 Another research direction is training-free post-hoc model editing \citep{anders2022finding,neuhaus2023spurious,belrose2024leace}.
 For instance, \gls{pclarc}~\citep{anders2022finding} removes activations in the bias direction modeled via \glspl{cav} during the prediction.
 However, bias mitigation approaches risk ``collateral damage'', meaning that whereas the biased concept is successfully suppressed, valid concepts entangled with the biased concept might be negatively impacted as well.
 To address this, \gls{rpclarc} \citep{bareeva2024reactive} only targets samples meeting certain conditions, such as containing the artifact according to the \gls{cav}.

-A detailed description of bias mitigation approaches is provided in Appendix~\ref{app:bias_mitigation}.
+Note, that all presented approaches require either sample- or even feature-level bias annotations, for instance spatial bias localizations, which are costly to obtain.
+However, the \mbox{(semi-)automated} bias annotation techniques outlined in Secs.~\ref{sec:data_annotation} and~\ref{sec:localization} reduce the manual data annotation efforts.